ColeBallard/twainsformation/README.md

 3. Press the API Key button, then paste your OpenAI API Key in the designated input field.

+4. Click on either the Style Changer or Book Writer tab.

+5. Fill out the forms and press the Submit button whenever your prompt is ready.

+6. The application will use iteration and strategic prompting to create a book.

+7. A pdf will automatically be downloaded whenever the loading bar gets to 100%.

-4. Feel free to leave feedback about the quality of the produced text [via email](https://coleb.io/contact).
+8. Feel free to leave feedback about the quality of the produced text [via email](https://coleb.io/contact).

 ## Contribution